wireseo/tp/docs/DeveloperGuide.md

 {:toc}

 --------------------------------------------------------------------------------------------------------------------
+<div style="page-break-after: always"></div>

 ## **Introduction**

 ###Purpose
-The purpose of this document is to cover the multi-level design architecture of JARVIS, so that the intended audience of this document can understand the relationship between components that make up JARVIS.
+The purpose of this document is to cover the multi-level design architecture of Jarvis, so that the intended audience of this document can understand the relationship between components that make up Jarvis.

 ###Audience
-This developer guide is for anyone who wants to understand the internal software architecture of JARVIS.
+This developer guide is for anyone who wants to understand the internal software architecture of Jarvis.
 The following groups of people are the intended audience:
-* JARVIS developers: anyone who wish to upgrade JARVIS to support more functions.
+* Jarvis developers: anyone who wish to upgrade Jarvis to support more functions.
 * CS1101S Avengers: tutors of CS1101S who wants to improve their efficiency and productivity.

-###JARVIS Overview
+###Jarvis Overview
-JARVIS is a desktop app for CS1101S Teaching Assistants (Avengers), optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-JARVIS in general helps to organise and simplify CS1101S tutors' administrative tasks.
+Jarvis is a desktop app for CS1101S Teaching Assistants (Avengers), optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Jarvis in general helps to organise and simplify CS1101S tutors' administrative tasks.

 --------------------------------------------------------------------------------------------------------------------